abhinaya-aryal/javascript_note/README.md

 - Expressed function cannot be used before initialization.
 - Expressed functions need to be assigned to be used later.
 - Anonymous functions are useful for anonymous operations.
-They are also known as Immediately Invoked Function Expressions(IIFEs).
+They are also known as Immediately Invoked Function Expressions(IIFE).

 # Function Calling Other Function